The Chart for Deutsche Bank Aktiengesellschaft (DB) Is Flashing Mixed Signals

-Deutsche Bank Aktiengesellschaft (NYSE:DB) went up by 3.54% from its latest closing price compared to the recent 1-year high of $15.34.
-The company’s stock price has collected -1.10% of loss in the last five trading sessions.
-The Wall Street Journal reported on 11/19/21 that Deutsche Bank Names Next Chairman
+Deutsche Bank Aktiengesellschaft (NYSE:DB) went down by -0.49% from its latest closing price compared to the recent 1-year high of $15.34.
+The company’s stock price has collected 0.08% of gains in the last five trading sessions.
+Press Release reported 6 hours ago that Zelman & Associates Expands Building Products Investment Banking Team with New Senior Banker

 Is It Worth Investing in Deutsche Bank Aktiengesellschaft (NYSE :DB) Right Now?